hack006/scapp/README.md

     configure _weight_, _repetitions_, _speed_ and _pause_)
     * training lessons can be reused
     * output training lesson with time schedule

-## About
-This application has been created as final Bachelor's thesis on CTU in Prague.

 ## Installation